248-682-4617

 growths, ear infections, and skin conditions.
 Many pets show no signs at home of having a problem, and these

 Flea Prevention: All dogs should be on monthly flea prevention throughout the summer months.
-It is much
+Flea

 Cats who go outdoors should also be on flea prevention during the summer months.
-Flea collars are unreliable for
+We recommend applying

 Vaccines: Keeping your pets up to date on their vaccinations is one important component to ensure they stay